Dream Chronicles: The Chosen Child: Development

 On a PlayFirst's blog post, the founder and lead designer of KatGames, Miguel Tartaj described some new puzzle features in The Chosen Child.
 When KatGames started designing the puzzles for The Chosen Child, they wanted to focus on having the player experiment and interact with the scenes a lot more than in the previous Dream Chronicles games.
-There were a few puzzles in Dream Chronicles 2: The Eternal Maze where all the player was required to do was collect a lot of items from the scene and put them back where they belonged.
+There were a few puzzles in Dream Chronicles 2: The Eternal Maze where all the player was required to collect a lot of items from the scene and put them back where they belonged.
 While this is still fun, it can get repetitive.
 To address this, they invented some elaborate and magical devices for The Chosen Child where the player has to focus more carefully on figuring out the right items to collect and the proper combination in which to use them.

-On the next day, Tartaj returned to shed some light on the work that went on behind the scenes.
-Start from The Chosen Child, the game is presented at a higher resolution 1024×768 instead of the original 800×600 resolution to make sure delivering even richer, more detailed, and beautiful scenes to players.
+The Chosen Child is presented at a higher resolution of 1024×768 instead of the original 800×600 resolution in order to deliver even richer, more detailed, and beautiful scenes to players.
 In addition, the size and quantity of the animations in the scenes have also been increased to bring more life to the game.
 Every scene in the game has moving elements to make them more immersive and compelling.
 For example, when players activate the mechanism to shift the magical portals in the Nexus gateway, massive gears turn to show them how the doors are shifting to give them access to new areas of the game.
 Players may also notice more subtle atmospheric effects like drifting clouds, blowing sand, or fish swimming by the windows in the underwater areas.

-And on the later day, Tartaj described some new feature highlights in the game: the Nexus gateway, the crystal ball, and the underwater labyrinths.
+Tartaj described some new feature highlights in the game: the Nexus gateway, the crystal ball, and the underwater labyrinths.
 In Dream Chronicles 2, players would move through areas of the game and never see them again.
-KatGames felt like this diminished the believability of the game world and didn't give players time to really explore every aspect of the scenes.
+KatGames felt this diminished the believability of the game world and didn't give players time to really explore every aspect of the scenes.
 This was the motivation behind adding the Nexus gateway.
 Meanwhile, a crystal ball is also added in game to make sure that players have the necessary hints and help they needed to keep moving forward through the story.
 Finally, two underwater labyrinths featured in game are actual three-dimensional spaces that players can move around in.
 This means they can watch the fluid and beautiful graphics flow by them just like players are actually walking around in a maze.